jnozzi/cocoadev.com/markdown/NSMenuCategory.md

-See also General/NSMenuItemCategory. -- General/DustinVoss
+See also NSMenuItemCategory. -- DustinVoss
 ----
-Header file for General/NSMenuCategory+General/CocoaDevUsersAdditions:
+Header file for NSMenuCategory+CocoaDevUsersAdditions:

  #import <AppKit/NSMenu.h>